tweag/python-monorepo-example/content/blog/2022-07-08-nixos-specialisation.md

 ![Picture showing a GRUB boot menu with many entries including egpu-with-external display and egpu-with-laptop-display](2022-nixos-specialisation-images/grub-boot-menu-screenshot.png)

-You can define a specialisation which will boot into a different kernel, this gives you a safe opportunity to try a new version while keeping a fallback environment with the regular kernel.
+You can also define a specialisation which will boot into a different kernel, giving you a safe opportunity to try a new version while keeping a fallback environment with the regular kernel.

 We can push the idea further by using a single computer for professional